eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 Once the sleeping process is woken, execution resumes inside `epoll_wait()`.
 The kernel again acquires the epoll lock and rechecks the ready list.
 If entries are present, the kernel iterates over them and copies their associated `struct epoll_event` data into the user-space `events` array.

 After copying events, the kernel updates the ready list based on the triggering mode.
-In level-triggered mode, entries may remain in the ready list if the file descriptor is still ready.
-In edge-triggered mode, entries are removed and will only be reinserted when a new state change occurs.
+This will be explained below.

 Finally, the kernel releases the epoll lock and returns to user space, with `epoll_wait()` returning the number of events copied into the `events` array.

 Note: `epoll_wait()` itself does not detect I/O readiness; it only consumes events that were previously recorded in the ready list by kernel callbacks.

-## Level triggered mode
+## Level triggered mode (LT)

-In level-triggered mode, epoll reports a file descriptor as ready as long as the readiness condition persists.
+In level-triggered mode, epoll reports a file/socket descriptor as ready as long as the readiness condition persists.
 For EPOLLIN, readiness indicates that unread data is present in the kernel’s receive buffer; for EPOLLOUT, it indicates available space in the kernel’s send buffer.
 The file descriptor is returned by epoll_wait() on every call while these conditions remain true.

-Reading from the descriptor removes data from the receive buffer, and the descriptor continues to be reported until the buffer is fully drained.
-Similarly, writable events continue to be reported until the send buffer becomes full.
+That is, if a file/socket is reported as ready to read by epoll_wait(), the user space code will read data from the file/socket into a user buffer.
+Suppose that the user buffer gets filled up, but there is still unread data in the file's/socket's kernel buffer.
+In level-trigerred mode, the descriptor continues to be maintained in the ready list and the next call to epoll_wait() will continue to notify the file/socket as ready to read.
+On the other hand, if the complete data in the kernel buffer is read into user space, the file/socket will be removed from the ready list (and will get back into the ready list only if new data arrives in the file/socket).

+If a file/socket is notified as ready for write, it will continue to be maintained in the ready list and notified in each invocation of epoll_wait() as long as its kernel buffer has remaining free space.

-As a result, level-triggered mode reflects the current I/O state of the file descriptor rather than changes in that state, which can lead to repeated notifications if the application does not complete the required I/O operations.
+As a result, level-triggered mode reflects the current I/O state of the file/socket descriptor rather than changes in that state, which can lead to repeated notifications if the application does not complete the required I/O operations.

-## Edge triggered mode
+## Edge triggered mode (ET)

 In edge-triggered mode, epoll reports events only when the readiness state changes (for example, when new data arrives on a socket that was previously empty).
 Once the event is delivered, epoll will not notify again until another state change occurs.

-Because **ET does not repeat events**, the application must read or write until the operation returns `EAGAIN`; otherwise, data may remain unread with no further notifications.
+Because **Edge triggered mode does not repeat events**, the application must read or write into the file/socket until the kernal buffer is empty/full - identified when read()/write()/recv()/send() system call returns `EAGAIN`.
+In edge triggered mode, a descriptor that is notified once by epoll_wait() to the user space will no longer continue in the ready list.
+A monitored descriptor will re-enter the ready list only when new data arrives (and ep_poll_callback() places the file descriptor again into the ready list).

-ET reduces unnecessary wakeups and is useful for high-performance servers, but requires more careful programming.
+Edge triggered mode reduces unnecessary wakeups and is useful for high-performance servers, but requires more careful application side programming.
 This mode is enabled by passing the `EPOLLET` flag when registering the file descriptor with `epoll_ctl()`.

 ::: tip NOTE
 `EAGAIN` is a common error code returned by non-blocking I/O operations (e.g., `read`, `write`, `recv`, `send`) when the operation cannot be completed immediately without blocking the calling process.
 In the context of `epoll` with non-blocking sockets, especially in Edge-Triggered mode, receiving `EAGAIN` indicates that there is no more data to read or the write buffer is full, and you should stop attempting the operation until a new event is reported by `epoll_wait()`.